mozilla-services/tecken/docs/configuration.rst

 The disk cache manager is run as a single process by Honcho.

-.. autocomponent:: eliot.cache_manager.DiskCacheManager
+.. autocomponentconfig:: eliot.cache_manager.DiskCacheManager
-   :hide-classname:
+   :show-table:
+   :hide-name:
-   :namespace: eliot
+   :namespace: ELIOT
    :case: upper